kyleu/databaseflow/doc/src/export/databaseExport.md

-# Scala Project Export
+# Database Export

-This undocumented feature of Database Flow lets you generate a Scala project from your database schema.
+Database Flow lets you generate a Scala project based on [Boilerplay](https://github.com/KyleU/boilerplay) from your database schema.

-You can see an example of the project at [chinook.databaseflow.com](https://chinook.databaseflow.com).
+You can see an example of the generated project at [chinook.databaseflow.com](https://chinook.databaseflow.com), and view the source on [Github](https://github.com/KyleU/chinook).

-This is alpha-quality at best.
-It's never been used by anyone but me, and I've only tried a few schemas.
+This has never been used by anyone but myself and a few peers, and it has only been tested on a few schemas.

 ## The Pitch